2023 Best Value English Language & Literature Doctor's Degree Schools in the New England Region

 Read full report on English Language & Literature at Tufts University

-Brown University came in at #9 in this year’s edition of the Best Value English Language & Literature Doctor’s Degree Schools in the New England Region ranking.
-Brown is a fairly large private not-for-profit school located in the midsize city of Providence.
+Brown University ranked #9 on this year’s Best Value English Language & Literature Doctor’s Degree Schools in the New England Region list.
+Brown is a large private not-for-profit school located in the midsize city of Providence.

-Brown did well in our overall quality rankings, too.
-It placed #3 on our Best English Language & Literature Doctor’s Degree Schools in the New England Region list.
+Brown not only placed well in our value ranking, but it is also #3 on our Best English Language & Literature Doctor’s Degree Schools in the New England Region list.

 Full English Language & Literature at Brown University Report

-In addition to its great value ranking, Boston U is in the top 20% of all schools on our Best English Language & Literature Doctor’s Degree Schools in the New England Region list.
+Boston U also claimed a spot on our Best English Language & Literature Doctor’s Degree Schools in the New England Region list.
+It’s in the top 20% of all schools in this category.

 English Language & Literature Majors to Study